ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 In Chipyard, all Tiles are diplomatically instantiated.
 In the first phase, diplomatic nodes which specify Tile-to-System interconnects are evaluated, while in the second "Module Implementation" phase, hardware is elaborated.
 See :ref:`tilelink_and_diplomacy` for more details.
-In this step, you will need to implement a tile class for your core.
+In this step, you will need to implement a tile class for your core, which specifies the constraints on the core's parameters and the connections with other diplomatic nodes.
+This class usually contains Diplomacy/TileLink code only, and Chisel RTL code should not go here.

 All tile classes implement ``BaseTile`` and will normally implement ``SinksExternalInterrupts`` and ``SourcesExternalNotifications``, which allow the tile to accept external interrupt.
 A typical tile has the following form:

 .. literalinclude:: ../../generators/chipyard/src/main/scala/example/TutorialTile.scala
     :language: scala
-    :lines: 87-125, 143
+    :start-after: DOC include start: Tile class
+    :end-before: DOC include end: Tile class

 Connect TileLink Buses
 ----------------------